dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >
 >stronger RAM (16 GB) is recommended.
 >
+>also, you should turn off internet connections.
+>
->also, you should turn off internet connections, or copy-and-paste the text from clipboard.
+>in multiplayer, you should copy-and-paste the text from clipboard.

 <table><tr><td>
 inherit